Vaping-associated pulmonary injury: Heat

 In addition to vaping, some individuals have also experienced VAPI through "dabbing".
 Dabbing uses a different type of device to heat and extract cannabinoids for inhalation.
 It is a process that entails superheating and inhaling particles into the lungs that contain THC and other types of cannabidiol plant materials.

 Mechanism

 Vaping refers to the practice of inhaling an aerosol from an electronic cigarette device, which works by heating a liquid that can contain various substances, including nicotine, tetrahydrocannabinol (THC), flavoring, and additives (e.g. glycerin (sold as vegetable glycerine (VG)), propylene glycol (PG)).
 The long-term health impacts of vaping are unknown.

 Most individuals treated for VAPI report vaping the cannabis compounds THC and/or cannabidiol (CBD), and some also report vaping nicotine products.
-A small but consistent minority of EVALI patients have been found to not be users of THC products.
+A small but consistent minority of EVALI patients have been found not to be users of THC products.

 VAPI appears to be a type of acute lung injury, similar to acute fibrinous pneumonitis, organizing pneumonia, or diffuse alveolar damage.
 VAPI appears to be a general term for various causes of acute lung damage due to vaping.
 There is no evidence of an infectious etiology causing VAPI.